-For trade receivables the Group applies AXA REAL ASSETS bad and doubtful debt policy that is based on the simplified approach, which requires expected lifetime losses to be recognised from initial recognition of the receivables.
+For trade receivables the Group applies AXA Real Estate bad and doubtful debt policy that is based on the simplified approach permitted by IFRS 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.
 The methodology considers the historic actual default rate, the current actual default rate with a forward-looking assessment of whether the current default rate is adequate given specific macro-economic and sector specific factors which may apply.